OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md

 1. Browsers automatically send information used to identify a user session.
 Suppose *site* is a site hosting a web application, and the user *victim* has just authenticated to *site*.
 In response, *site* sends *victim* a cookie that identifies requests sent by *victim* as belonging to *victim’s* authenticated session.
 Once the browser receives the cookie set by *site*, it will automatically send it along with any further requests directed to *site*.
 2. If the application does not make use of session-related information in URLs, then the application URLs, their parameters, and legitimate values may be identified.
 This may be accomplished by code analysis or by accessing the application and taking note of forms and URLs embedded in the HTML or JavaScript.
-3. "Known by the browser” refers to information such as cookies or HTTP-based authentication information (such as Basic Authentication and not form-based authentication), that are stored by the browser and subsequently present at each request directed towards an application area requesting that authentication.
+3. "Known by the browser" refers to information such as cookies or HTTP-based authentication information (such as Basic Authentication and not form-based authentication), that are stored by the browser and subsequently present at each request directed towards an application area requesting that authentication.
 The vulnerabilities discussed next apply to applications that rely entirely on this kind of information to identify a user session.

 For simplicity's sake, consider GET-accessible URLs (though the discussion applies as well to POST requests).
 If *victim* has already authenticated themselves, submitting another request causes the cookie to be automatically sent with it.
 The figure below illustrates the user accessing an application on `www.example.com`.